Berea-College-CSC-226/t04-main/Answers/t04_questions_answered.md

         h.
 Remote: Central location of the project

         i.
-Local:Personal copy of the project on your computer.
+Local: Personal copy of the project on your computer.

         j.
-Fetch:Download latest data from a remote repository without merging.
+Fetch: Download latest data from a remote repository without merging.
 ```

 Check your definitions against the [git glossary](https://help.github.com/articles/github-glossary/) to ensure they are correct.